icebert04/icebert04.github.io/_posts/2018-2-9-run-it's-the-germans.md

 They have the Beers, the Sauerkraut & sausages, the Beethoven, Mozart, Bach and Brahms.
 Plus, Germany is also home to some of Europe’s finest and most famous castles.

-Aside from the dogs (German Sheperd, Doberman, Rottweiler, and Dachsund), they also have the best automobiles such as BMW, Mercedes-Benz, Audi, Porsche and Volkswagen.
+Aside from the dogs (German Shepherd, Doberman, Rottweiler, and Dachsund), they also have the best automobiles such as BMW, Mercedes-Benz, Audi, Porsche and Volkswagen.

 Germany has a lot of contribution to the world but the only thing that comes to the mind of the people is just.... **HITLER** or **Heil Hitler**!